-Stratified resampling: In this method, the "wheel" representing the old set of particles is divided into N equally-sized segments, as represented in Figure 3.
+Stratified resampling: In this method, the "wheel" representing the old set of particles is divided into N equally-sized segments, as represented in Figure II.3.
 Then, N numbers are independently generated from a uniform distribution like in multinomial sampling, but instead of mapping each draw to the entire circumference, they are mapped within its corresponding partition out of the N ones.

-Systematic resampling: Also called universal sampling, this popular technique draws only one random number, i.e., one direction in the "wheel," with the others N-1 directions being fixed at 1/N increments from that randomly picked direction.
+Systematic resampling: Also called universal sampling, this popular technique draws only one random number, i.e., one direction in the "wheel", with the others N-1 directions being fixed at 1/N increments from that randomly picked direction.

-2. COMPARISON OF THE DIFFERENT METHODS
+II.2 COMPARISON OF THE DIFFERENT METHODS

-In the context of Rao-Blackwellized Particle Filters (RBPF), where each particle carries a hypothesis of the complete history of the system state evolution, resampling becomes a crucial operation that reduces the diversity of the PF estimate for past states.
+In the context of Rao-Blackwellized particle filters (RBPF), where each particle carries a hypothesis of the complete history of the system state evolution, resampling becomes a crucial operation that reduces the diversity of the PF estimate for past states.
 We saw the application of those filters to SLAM in chapter 9.

 In order to evaluate the impact of the resampling strategy on this loss, the four different resampling methods discussed above have been evaluated in a benchmark that measures the diversity of different states remaining after t time steps, assuming all the states were initially different.
-The results, displayed in Figure 5, agree with the theoretical conclusions in Douc, Capp, and Moulines (2005), stating that multinomial resampling is the worst of the four methods in terms of variance of the sample weights.
+The results, displayed in Figure II.5, agree with the theoretical conclusions in (Douc, Capp & Moulines, 2005), stating that multinomial resampling is the worst of the four methods in terms of variance of the sample weights.
 Therefore, due to its simple implementation and good results, the systematic method is recommended when using a static number of particles in all the iterations.
-If a dynamic number of samples is desired, things get more involved and it is recommended to switch to a specific particle filter algorithm which simultaneously takes into account this particularity while also aiming at optimal sampling (Blanco, González, & Fernandez-Madrigal, 2010).
+If a dynamic number of samples is desired, things get more involved and it is recommended to switch to a specific particle filter algorithm which simultaneously takes into account this particularity while also aiming at optimal sampling (Blanco, González & Fernandez-Madrigal, 2010).

+Figure II.5: A simple benchmark to measure the loss of hypothesis diversity with time in an RBPF for the four different resampling techniques discussed in this appendix.
+The multinomial method clearly emerges as the worst choice.
-Arumlampalam, M. S., Maskell, S., Gordon, N., & Clapp, T. (2002).
-A tutorial on particle filters for online nonlinear/non-Gaussian Bayesian tracking.
-IEEE Transactions on Signal Processing, 50(2), 174-188. doi:10.1109/78.978374

-Blanco, J. L., González, J., & Fernández-Madrigal, J. A. (2010).
-Optimal filtering for non-parametric observation models: Applications to localization and SLAM.
-The International Journal of Robotics Research, 29(14), 1726-1742. doi:10.1177/0278364910364165

-Carpenter, J., Clifford, P., & Fearnhead, P. (1999).
+- Arumlampalam, M. S., Maskell, S., Gordon, N., & Clapp, T. (2002).
+A Tutorial on Particle Filters for Online Nonlinear/Non-Gaussian Bayesian Tracking.
+IEEE Transactions on Signal Processing, 50(2), 174-188. - Blanco, J. L., González, J., & Fernández-Madrigal, J. A. (2010).
+Optimal Filtering for Non-Parametric Observation Models: Applications to Localization and SLAM.
+The International Journal of Robotics Research, 29(14), 1726-1742. - Carpenter, J., Clifford, P., & Fearnhead, P. (1999).
 Improved particle filter for nonlinear problems.
-IEEE Proceedings on Radar.
-Sonar and Navigation, 146(1), 2-7. doi:10.1049/ip-rsn:19990255

-Douc, R., Capp, O., & Moulines, E. (2005).
+IEEE Proceedings on Radar, Sonar and Navigation, 146(1), 2-7. - Douc, R., Capp, O., & Moulines, E. (2005).
 Comparison of resampling schemes for particle filtering.
-In Proceedings of the 4th International Symposium on Image and Signal Processing and Analysis, (pp. 64-69).
-IEEE.
+4th International Symposium on Image and Signal Processing and Analysis, 64- 69.

-Appendix C: Generation of Pseudo-Random Numbers
+Appendix III Generation of Pseudo-Random Numbers

 Computers are deterministic machines: if fed with exactly the same input data, a program will always arrive at exactly the same results.
-Still, there exist certain families of algorithms, which require some sort of randomness.
+Still, there exist certain families of algorithms which require some sort of randomness.
 The most important cases studied in this book are the different kinds of Monte Carlo sequential filters, or particle filters, applied to mobile robot localization and SLAM.
 Other practical applications of randomness in mobile robotics include randomized path-planning methods and the generation of noise and errors in simulations.
 In all these cases, our goal is being able to draw samples from some given (discrete or continuous) probability distribution.